 Board Members

-Jason Boatright is a Special Counsel at Duane Morris LLP in Dallas.
+Jason Boatright, Vice Chair is a Special Counsel at Duane Morris LLP in Dallas.
 Previously, he was a justice on the Texas 5th District Court of Appeals, director of the Railroad Commission's General Counsel Section, and chair of the Attorney General Opinions Committee.
 Mr. Boatright is a graduate of Middlebury College, the University of St Andrews, and the University of Texas School of Law.
-Mr. Boatright was appointed to the Board in 2021.
+Mr. Boatright was appointed to the Board in 2021 and reappointed in 2024.

 Scott A. Fredricks is Chair of the Litigation Section and a partner at Cantey Hanger LLP, in Fort Worth.
 He has represented clients in complex commercial cases including antitrust, copyright, patent, securities, and trademark issues in state and federal court.
 He also helps civic and religious institutions conduct independent investigations, including investigations of child sexual abuse.
 He previously served as a member of the Professional Ethics Committee.
 He earned a bachelor’s degree in Business Administration from Biola University, a Master of Theological Studies in Social Ethics from Emory University, and his law degree from The University of Texas School of Law.
 Mr. Fredricks was appointed to the board in 2024.